Consider the diagnosis of testicular torsion in any male with abdominal pain.

 Bell-clapper deformity.
 Reprinted with permission from Bondesson JD.
 Chapter 8.
 Urologic Conditions.
 In: Knoop KJ, Stack LB, Storrow AB, Thurman RJ, eds.
 The Atlas of Emergency Medicine.
 3rd ed.
 New York: McGraw-Hill, 2010.

 Patients will present with acute onset of unilateral scrotal pain.
-The pain is usually severe and noted in the lower abdomen, ...
+The pain ...